-- SBIR At least 50 percent of the research or analytical effort must be performed by the SBC.
-Accordingly, at least 50 percent of the total funding requested on the budget form, excluding any purchased or leased equipment, materials, and supplies (whether purchased by the applicant or a subcontractor), must be allocated to the SBC. - STTR Awards will be made to SBCs for cooperative R&D to be conducted jointly with a research institution.
+• SBIR - At least 50 percent of the research or analytical effort must be performed by the SBC.
+Accordingly, at least 50 percent of the total funding requested on the budget form, excluding any purchased or leased equipment, materials, and supplies (whether purchased by the applicant or a subcontractor), must be allocated to the SBC.

+• STTR - Awards will be made to SBCs for cooperative R&D to be conducted jointly with a research institution.
 At least 40 percent of the work must be performed by the small business, and at least 30 percent of the work must be performed by a single research institution.
 The research institution must be the same as that used in the Phase I research, except under very unusual circumstances, which must be explained and approved by the DOE Program Manager.
 Accordingly, at least 40 percent of the total funding requested on the budget form, excluding any purchased or leased equipment, materials, and supplies (whether purchased by the applicant, the research institution, or a subcontractor), must be allocated to the small business, and at least 30 percent must be allocated to a single research institution.

-A Level-of-Effort worksheet is provided to assist in calculating the analytical effort for the project.
+A Level-of-Effort worksheet in both PDF and Microsoft Excel versions is available to assist in calculating the analytical effort for the project at http://science.energy.gov/sbir/applicant-and-awardee-resources/grant-application/.